Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Ginger

 Ginger is a powerful anti-inflammatory herb.
 It is a close cousin of turmeric as they both belong to the rhizome family.
 Ginger has been used in India and China for its medicinal properties and as a spice for 5,000 years.
-It has become a popular spice in Europe during the Roman Empire trade and eventually made its way to the Americas.
+It became a popular spice in Europe during the Roman Empire trade and eventually made its way to the Americas.

 Ginger’s active chemical compound, gingerol has powerful benefits.
 It may reduce inflammation in your body.
 It is particularly beneficial for colon inflammation and digestive problems.
 It can also support your liver and gallbladder (22, 23, 24).